Delicate-Butterflies/Bangazon-API/README.md

 # Bangazon API
-This is Bangazon Co.'s employees, products and users API.
+This is Bangazon Corp.'s employees, products and users API.
 Users of the API can GET/POST/PUT/DELETE information to and from the database for selected categories.

 ## Table of Contents